What do you do when probate is granted?

 02 January 2018

 When someone dies, their personal affairs need to be wound up, such as any outstanding debts paid off and their money and possessions distributed to the people set to inherit them.
-This process is known as the administration of the deceased person’s Estate and the person who carries out this task is called the Personal Representative.
+This process is known as estate administration, or probate, and the person who carries out this task is called the personal representative.

-If the person who died left a valid Will the Personal Representative is also known as an Executor.
-If there is no Will then the Personal Representative is known as an Administrator.
+The personal representative is responsible for applying for probate.
+If the person who died left a valid will the personal representative is also known as an executor.
+If there is no will then the personal representative is known as an administrator.